BuluBoxSoftware/BuluBoxSoftware/GNC/ReadMe.md

 # GNC Lables Process

-**Over view:** GNC labeling process can be catogorized in the follwinng steps:
+**Over view:** The GNC labeling process can be catogorized in the follwinng three steps:

 ----------------------